 Prop C FAQ

-Children’s Council is thrilled about the passage of Prop C in June!
+Children’s Council was thrilled about the passage of Prop C in June 2018!

 Please take a few moments to read through these Frequently Asked Questions about Prop C.